brucemack/WARS-Birdhouse/README.md

 Nodes on the network are autonomous, solar-powered birdhouses that each contain a 100mW radio (Semtech SX1276).
 These birdhouses can run 24x7 assuming reasonable weather conditions.
 USB-connected desktop nodes are used to access the network from a computer.
 An internet gateway node is also under development.

+Birdhouse packaging was chosen in order to blend into the surroudings more easily.

 The birdhouse is run by an ESP32 microcontroller at the moment, although this decision is under  consideration.
 A more power-efficient STM32 prototype is being worked on.

 Commodity components are being used to keep birdhouse costs to a minimum.
 Our goal is to keep the node cost under $50 USD.